 It’s time to get rid of busy work and putting out fires.
 Time to do some tasks for the last time.
-Time to delegate and build reliable processes and systemize the operational part your business now.
+Time to delegate.
+Time to build reliable processes and systematize the operations of your business.

 This guide will provide the principles, tools, and templates to get you started today.

 You – at the Center of All Action